JohnLCaron/rlauxe/README.md

 are created, the actual audit takes place.

 Audits are done in rounds.
-The auditors must decide how many cards/ballots they are willing to audit, since at some point its more efficient to do a full handcount than the more elaborate process of tracking down a subset that has been selected for the sample.
+The auditors must decide how many cards/ballots they are willing to audit, since at some point its more efficient for them to do a full handcount than the more elaborate process of tracking down a subset that has been selected for the sample.
-We want to minimize both the overall number of ballots sampled, and the number of rounds.
+Theres a tradeoff between the overall number of ballots sampled and the number of rounds, but, we would like to minimize both.

 Note that in this section we are plotting _nmvrs_ = overall number of ballots sampled, which includes the inaccuracies of the estimation.
 Above we have been plotting _samples needed_, as if we were doing "one ballot at a time" auditing.